 Energy intensity is an important performance indicator at the production plants, and is monitored monthly in the management cockpit.
-Those plants which are certified to ISO 50001 have also introduced a more refined system of monitoring.
-At Group level, sales constitute a key indicator alongside environmental impact and CO_2 emissions.
-With this in mind, energy consumption per sales improved by 7.5% compared to the previous year.
+Those plants which are certified to ISO 50001 (energy) have also introduced a more refined system of monitoring.
+At Group level, net sales constitute a key indicator alongside environmental impact and CO_2 emissions.
+In 2019, energy consumption per net sales improved by 6.7% compared to the previous year.